About Rebecca Weston Literary

 Rebecca Weston Literary helps writers develop their stories into the best versions of themselves.

-With eight years’ experience as an editor of award-winning middle-grade and young adult novels at Random House Children’s Books, I provide expert edits and industry perspective.
+With over ten years’ experience in the publishing industry, eight as an editor of award-winning middle-grade and young adult novels at Random House Children's Books, I provide expert edits and industry perspective.
 I offer a wide range of editorial assistance, from a gentle push in one direction or another to intense work on plotting, characters, and tone, to intricate line edits.
 Writers are welcome at any stage in their careers, from unagented, unpublished writers just starting out, to published, seasoned veterans seeking a fresh set of eyes.
 I tailor my edits to each person’s requirements, working to bring every manuscript to its full potential so that writers can feel confident as they begin the agent-query process or hand in that next draft.

 First and foremost, your story is your story.
 Every manuscript is unique and personal and is treated as such.
 Each round of edits begins and ends with a phone call so that you can get the most out of your editing experience.

-I am an independent book editor specializing in middle-grade and young adult fiction in all genres.
+I am an independent book editor specializing in middle-grade, young adult, and adult fiction in all genres, as well as memoir.
 Previously, I worked for eight years as an editor at Random House Children’s Books in New York City, where I edited middle-grade and young adult novels, focusing on literary projects with both broad appeal and a classic feel, as well as layered commercial projects.
 At Random House, I worked with many award-winning authors, including Jenny Hubbard, author of the Michael L. Printz Honor Book And We Stay and the William C. Morris Debut Award Finalist Paper Covers Rock; Susan Lynn Meyer, author of the Sydney Taylor Honor Award–winning novel Black Radishes and Skating with the Statue of Liberty; Rob Buyea, acclaimed author of the Mr. Terupt series and The Perfect Score; and New York Times bestselling author Megan Shepherd, whose debut middle-grade novel, The Secret Horses of Briar Hill, received glowing praise.

 I grew up inside the world of books—Little House on the Prairie, Swallows & Amazons, Treasure Island, Anne of Green Gables, The Adventures of Sherlock Holmes, The Maine Woods by Thoreau, and the works of E. B. White, Jane Austen, and P. G. Wodehouse.
 My favorite memories from childhood are of playing outside, imagining myself as the characters from my favorite stories, and then exploring new worlds as I read myself to sleep each night.
 According to my mother, when asked what I wanted to do when I grew up, I said that I wanted to read.